-Note on the Search Methodology The AI video analytics, text analytics, and the linkage in this search included video, audio, images, social media posts, and various documents (for more details on the methodology see Military Romantic Scams – The Theory and Practice).
-All imagery has been deepfake verified prior to processing.
-Results containing content such as nudity, drug use, violence, have been excluded from the final composite imagery.
+Notes on The Search Methodology The image analytics, text analytics, and the linkages in this search came from video, audio, social media posts, and various documents (for more details on the methodology see Military Romantic Scams – The Theory and Practice).
+All imagery has been deepfake verified prior to processing and posting.
+Results containing content such as nudity, drug use, violence, have been excluded from the final composites.

 Image 2: Out of the mouth of babes—the conversational art of the Sullivans.
 Sampling of some of the text from the harvested audio and imagery.
-The analysis included writer fingerprinting, writing style and keyword insight.
 Frequent keyword use includes: “shittt”, “shit”, “hoe”, “nigguh”, and “bitch”

-Image 3: Sampling of an AI object classifier results for the visual search “Emmitt G. Sullivan” + “Sportswear”.
-The visual searches compiled dozens of catalogs that included Sullivan family jewelry, art, cloths, glasses, tattoos, furniture, vehicles, alcoholic beverages, travel, social and professional networks, etc.
+Image 3: Sampling of an AI object classifier results for the visual search “Emmitt Sullivan” + “Sportswear”.
+The visual searches compiled dozens of catalogs that included jewelry, art, cloths, glasses, tattoos, furniture, vehicles, alcoholic beverages, travel, and social and professional networks.

 Video 1: September 22, 2017, the honorable James Comey delivering the convocation address at Howard University